kur0bai/space_survival/README.md

 - Make sure you have the python 3.10+ installed in your machine: then run `python3 game.py`
 - Probably you'll need to set a virtual environment first
+- Enjoy, remember you shoot withe the SPACE key 😄